Marie-L1/ShelfSage-FrontEnd/README.md

 ## Overview

-ShelfSage is a personalized book recommendation web app that allows users to discover new books based on their reading preferences, or what they have on their 'shelf'.
+ShelfSage is a personalized book recommendation web app that allows users to discover books based on their reading preferences or what they have on their 'shelf'.
 The user will be able to create a profile, add books to their 'shelf', and receive book recommendations similar to Netflix.
 I will be using AI to recommend books based on the user's interactions and saved books.

 ### Problem Space

 There is an overwhelming amount of books in the world and finding one that matches an individual's tastes can be difficult.
-Readers, such as myself, rely on reviews online or browsing bookstores, and often invest money and time in books that aren't statisfying.
+Readers rely on reviews online or browsing bookstores; or often invest money and time in books that are not satisfying.
 My web app simplifies this by offering personalized recommendations, eliminating the need for excess research on their next read.

 ### User Profile

 ShelfSage is designed for avid readers who want to keep track of their growing piles of books.
-This web app is meant for readers that want to keep track of their books and discover new ones.
 Users will be able to:
  - Search for books, authors, genres
  - Add books to their personal shelf
  - Remove books from their personal shelf